SohamGovande/treehacks-2023/README.md

 # ShipSense.ai

-## Harnessed Stable Diffusion to generate synthetic ship data based on few training satellite images
+## Harnessed Stable Diffusion and GANs to generate synthetic ship data based on few training satellite images

 ## Fine-tuned computer vision model to detect and locate ships in images